RandProx: Primal-Dual Optimization Algorithms with Randomized Proximal Updates: Introduction

 \section{Introduction}

-Optimization problems arise virtually in all quantitative fields, including machine learning, data science, statistics, and many other fields \citep{pal09, sra11, bac12, cev14, pol15, bub15, glo16, cha16, sta16}.
+Optimization problems arise virtually in all quantitative fields, including machine learning, data science, statistics, and many other areas \citep{pal09, sra11, bac12, cev14, pol15, bub15, glo16, cha16, sta16}.
 In the big data era, they tend to be very high-dimensional, and first-order methods are particularly appropriate to solve them.
 When a function is smooth, an optimization algorithm typically makes calls to its \textbf{gradient}, whereas for a nonsmooth function, its \textbf{proximity operator} is called instead.
 Iterative optimization algorithms making use of proximity operators are called proximal (splitting) algorithms \citep{par14}.
 Over the past 10 years or so, primal--dual proximal algorithms have been developed and are well suited for a broad class of large-scale optimization problems involving several functions, possibly composed with linear operators \citep{com10,bot14,par14,kom15,bec17,con19,com21,con22}.

 However, in many situations, these deterministic algorithms are too slow, and this is where \textbf{randomized algorithms} come to the rescue; they are variants of the deterministic algorithms with a cheaper iteration complexity, obtained by calling a random subset, instead of all, of the operators or updating a random subset, instead of all, of the variables, at every iteration.
 Stochastic Gradient Descent (\textbf{SGD})-type methods \citep{RobbinsMonro:1951,Nemirovski-Juditsky-Lan-Shapiro-2009,Bottou2012,gow20a,gor202,kha20} are a prominent example, with the huge success we all know.
 They consist in replacing a call to the gradient of a function, which can be itself a sum or expectation of several functions, by a cheaper \textbf{stochastic gradient} estimate.
 By contrast, replacing the proximity operator of a possibly nonsmooth function by a \textbf{stochastic proximity operator} estimate is a nearly virgin territory.
+This is an important challenge, because many functions of practical interest have a proximity operator, which is expensive to compute.
+We can mention the nuclear norm of matrices, which requires singular value decompositions, indicator functions of sets on which it is difficult to project, or optimal transport costs \citep{pey19}.